Skip to Main Content

 • Training

-• Read the Administrative Handbook.
+• Read this Journals Administrative Handbook

-• Incoming board members should shadow the 3L Board.
+• Incoming board members should shadow the 3L Board

 • Recruitment: Journal information session

-• Information presented about each journal, the TWEN site for the write-on competition is demonstrated, students can sign up for TWEN.
+• Information presented about each journal, the TWEN site for the write-on competition is demonstrated, students can sign up for TWEN

-• Food is usually provided.
+• Food is usually provided

 April